k2052/words.k2052.me/source/posts/2014-01-13-duckdotmd.md

     ofxTimeline implements some scrolling elements.
 Pretty sure I can handle the port of ofxPanZoom.
     Will do that.
 We can then inherit from it and use it pan around in view ports.
-    Now we need to decide can we achieve one canavs?
+    Now we need to decide can we achieve one canvas?
     I think yes.
 We just need to persist the viewport when editing.

     We can also easily utilize Box2d for panning.
 The helloworld examples are demonstrative enough of panning.
-We made need a few different things for different canvases but I think this will all work in the end.
+We may need a few different things for different canvases but I think this will all work in the end.

     viewCenter in Box2d is totally linked to the GLviewport.
     Everytime we pan all we need to do is do make a call to gluOrtho2D which handles clipping planes.
-    Holy shit that is easy.

 There are no rules for what you put in these files.
 They can be debugging moments, a list of pitfalls, explanations of development choices, todos you aren't sure should be todos yet, or just random thoughts.